 LAX airport also acts as a base for the US Coast Guard’s Air Station Los Angeles facility.
 The station is located near the north runway complex and is used for controlling oil pollution in coastal waters and maritime law enforcement.

-The airport has a total of about 25,000 car parking spaces including 10,000 slots in the central terminal and about 11,000 in the long-term parking areas.
+The airport has a total of 25,000 parking spaces, including 8,000 slots in the central terminal and 11,000 in the long-term parking areas.
 Terminal 4 has valet parking.
-There is also public bus service of Metropolitan Transportation Authority Bus Center in the airport's north-east.
+There is also public bus service of Metropolitan Transportation Authority Bus Center in the airport’s north-east.

 The satellite concourse would be connected to the central terminal area (CTA) by an underground APM.
 On the south runway system, the southernmost runway (Runway 25L) was relocated approximately 50ft south to accommodate a new centre taxiway between the south runways to improve airfield safety.